makoConstruct/animated_containers/README.md

 ### help wanted, would love to see
 - use a Simulation object + constructor (that takes a position and velocity) to do motion instead of only supporting the one parabolic easer I always use.
-- after that's done, offer other motion Simulations: eg, a bouncy one, or one that's similar to the very precise analytical one we have now but instead of assuming a fixed duration and finding the minimum acceleration that'll get there in that time, assumes a maximum rate of acceleration and finds the minimum duration to get there.
+    - offer other default motion Simulations: eg, a bouncy one, or one that's similar to the very precise analytical one we have now but instead of assuming a fixed duration and finding the minimum acceleration that'll get there in that time, assumes a maximum rate of acceleration and finds the minimum duration to get there.
 Or one that's like smooth ease but where movement on the y axis is faster (it'll look more like a swoop).
 Or one where movement on the y axis uses a steeper ease curve (but I'm definitely not coding that one)
-- minor bug where removal positioneds jump to their target position instantly (*you can see it when you delete a lot while movement animation is still ongoing*).
+    - now you can solve a minor bug where removal positioneds jump to their target position instantly (*you can see it when you delete a lot while movement animation is still ongoing*).
 To fix this, will need to be able to transfer the simulation to the removal Positioned, so this depends on the above (currently we're not using actual Simulation objects for motion.
 There's a note in the code with further advice for this.
 Ask me if you need more help).
+    - support transfering animated children from one animated container to another?
+(It would have to have a globalkey of course).
+This is going to have complicated rules to deal with z-sorting and clipping.
-- Consider allowing children without keys for those users who just want size change layout animation.
+- Consider allowing children without keys for those users who just want size change layout aniation.
 We might actually not need to change much to get that to work.
 If you are a user who needs that, and doesn't also use insert, remove or reorder animations, say something, as I'm currently not sure whether yall actually exist.